A Sinus Formula for Allergies, Colds, and Flu

 Written and Photographed by Juliet Blankespoor

-- 2 parts tincture goldenrod flower and leaves (Solidago spp.)
+- 2 fluid ounces tincture goldenrod flower and leaves (Solidago spp.)

-- 1 part tincture yarrow flower (Achillea millefolium)
+- 1 fluid ounces tincture yarrow flower (Achillea millefolium)

-- 1 part tincture nettles leaf (Urtica dioica)
+- 1 fluid ounces tincture nettles leaf (Urtica dioica)

 Safety and Contraindications: Do not use in pregnancy.
 Although rare, goldenrod has caused allergic contact dermatitis after both handling and oral administration.1 Those with Asteraceae allergies should exercise caution with goldenrod.
 If you are harvesting your own goldenrod, be sure to gather only true Solidago species because there are deadly look-alikes (please see my in-depth article on goldenrod for details).